 - Avoid where possible toxic or emotionally draining people

 - If you are listening to someone for more than 3 minutes at a time without saying much, it is a monologue or a download, not a conversation.
-If you find yourself in a place where someone is talking about themselves exclusively, about a situation that doesn’t really involve you, say something like ‘breaker, breaker’, or ‘can I jump in here’ … Try to invite conversation rather than be a vent for people’s self-obsessions.
+If you find yourself in a place where someone is talking about themselves exclusively, about a situation that doesn’t really involve you, say something like ‘breaker, breaker’, or ‘can I jump in here’ … Try to invite conversation rather than be a vent for other people’s self-obsessions.

 - Cut emotional chords and reroute relationships through the higher self

 - This is a powerful visualisation exercise.
 During the challenge period, cut psychic ties with anyone who continually drains your time and energy.
 Reestablish a new relationship through the plane of the higher self by sending them positive thoughts.